Phlebotomy Technician Certificate

 The Washington State Employment Security Department (esd.wa.gov) projects the average annual growth rate of 3.1% from 2020 through 2030 for Phlebotomists in Snohomish County and 2.9% in Seattle-King County.
 As of 10/14/22 the average hourly wages are $23.90 in Snohomish County and $24.13 in Seattle-King County.

 The Phlebotomy Technician Certificate of Completion (COC) is a total of 9 credits that can be completed in two quarters.
 Students need to be aware that prerequisite classes must be completed before they can begin the phlebotomy classes, which may add additional time to complete this COC.

 Students with previous healthcare experience or education may be able to waive some or all of the prerequisites.
 Please consult with an advisor for more information.

 |SHS 170 HIV/AIDS||HIV/AIDS||1|

 Clinical Experiences/Externship Requirements

-Background checks are also required to participate in clinical externships and need to be completed before registering for a clinical externship class.
+Background checks are also required to participate in clinical externships and must be completed before registering for a clinical externship class.
 A list of Disqualifying Crimes and Negative Actions is provided by the DSHS Secretary.
-If you have any concerns please contact an Allied Faculty advisor.
+If you have any concerns, please contact an Allied Faculty advisor.

 All immunization and criminal background checks for allied health programs go through our online databank system CastleBranch.
 To place an order, enter package code EE78.
 The cost is $96.